SVB shock could have chilling effect on British biotech sector

 ANALYSIS-SVB's lightning collapse stuns banking industry

-(Reporting by Natalie Grover and Maggie Fick in London; Editing by Josephine Mason and Emelia Sithole-Matarise)
+(Reporting by Natalie Grover and Maggie Fick in London; Editing by Josephine Mason, Emelia Sithole-Matarise and Christina Fincher)

 ((natalie.grover@thomsonreuters.com; Twitter: @NatalieGrover;))